mauleyzaola/maupod/user_manual.md

 ## <a name="setup">7.
 Setup</a>

-`Maupod` keeps track on the users music playing record in order to create `Playlists` and keep count of `Most played Songs`; thus, allowing the user to `Export` or `Import` his favorite `Track Record` onto other computers or devices.
+`Maupod` keeps track on the users music playing record in order to create `Playlists` and keep count of `Most played Songs`; thus, allowing the user to `Export` or `Import` his favorite music playing record from one computer or device to another.

 ![alt text](assets/images/setup-01.png)